 Instructions

-- Pre-heat oven to 400 degrees (204 C).
-Trim off the beet leaves and stems, if there are any.
-Scrub beets under running water and dry them well with paper towels.
+- Pre-heat oven to 400 degrees.
+Trim off the beet leaves and stems to within 1-inch of the beet.
+Scrub beets under cold water and dry them with paper towels.

 Jamie says